Voted Best Of Delaware Twice By His Peers

 - DON'T sign a release or waiver of any kind.
 If you've been asked to sign a document and you aren't sure if it contains a release or waiver, consult with an experienced Delaware personal injury attorney for help.

 - DON'T accept any payment as a full and final payment unless you are certain that the amount fairly compensates you for your losses.
-This is most easily accomplished by retaining a car accident attorney handling auto accident claims throughout New Castle County, Kent County and Sussex County, Delaware
+This is most easily accomplished by retaining a Delaware car accident lawyer handling auto accident claims throughout New Castle County, Kent County and Sussex County, Delaware.

 How Will My Injury Lawsuit Get Resolved?

 Typically car accident lawsuits, perconal injury lawsuits and workers compensation claims end one of two ways: settlelment or verdict.
 While settlements account for a large majority of how accident and injury lawsuits culminate not all end that way.
 The accident and injury lawyers at The Freibott Law Firm we will do our best to obtain a fair and just settlement for you that includes all possible benefits and means of compensation. if the liable party or parties and Mr. Freibott cannot agree to an appropriate settlement Mr. Freibott is more than willing to take your case to the trial, also known as litigation, phase.
 That is one thing that separates Mr. Freibott and his associates from other accident, injury and workers' comepnsation attorneys is that they have a wealth of litigation experience.
 Let them put that experience to work for you and get you and your family the benefits you deserve.